Dubai schools roll out mandatory measles vaccinations as UAE launches campaign

 School heads explained that ensuring every child receives the recommended two doses of the MMR vaccine is crucial for safeguarding our students' health and well-being.

 “I am sure that parents will consult the guide and will reach out to our school nurse to complete their child's vaccination schedule promptly.
-We have received an overwhelming response through parents’ consent already,” added Chima.
+We have received an overwhelming response through Parents’ consent already,” added Chima.

 Sheela Menon, principal, Ambassador School, Dubai, said, “We received notification about the National Measles Campaign, November 2024 both from KHDA and DHA.
 The guidelines along with the consent forms were sent to parents of Pre KG to Grade 1.